Following Backlash, Twitter Offers to 'Memorialize' Accounts Of The Deceased

 The announcement sparked a mass panic.

 Numerous inactive users returned to the platform for the sole purpose of saving their accounts.
 Popular K-pop star Taeyang tweeted twice Wednesday, his first tweets since 2016.
-His messages were simple; one was a photo of a Sun-shaped balloon, the other just said "Hello."
+His messages were simple: One was a photo of a sun-shape balloon; the other just said, "Hello."

 Hello— TAEYANG (@Realtaeyang) November 27, 2019